Update on the term “Coaching Dojo"

 There may be multiple observers, and I've also seen it done with multiple coaches, but I think that 4 people is the optimal number (1 coach, 1 seeker, 2 observers).
 If you have 5 people, it could work fine with 3 observers also, but with more peole, I'd create another group.

-Simple way to understand Coaching dojos
+Simple way to understand the sessions possibly known as coaching dojos

 Let the participants know that it is a session to learn some of the characteristics of coaching and practice, nothing more.
 Explaining that the word dojo is used to reinforce the practice element, similar to martial arts students, will also help when someone asks "Why is it called a coaching dojo?".